phaseLineStudios/Operational-Command/docs/game/scripts/ui/HQTable.md

 Build the list of playable units from scenario slots and current loadout.
 Assigns callsigns, positions, affiliation, and marks them as playable.
-[param slots] Array of UnitSlotData describing player-assignable slots.
+`slots` Array of UnitSlotData describing player-assignable slots.
 [return] Array[ScenarioUnit] created from the active loadout assignments.

 ## Member Data Documentation